-We propose a hierarchical implementation of the combined generalized alternating least squares algorithm proposed in [2] (chapter 4).
-With a HALS scheme, we encourage the sparsity of the mixing matrix and the smoothness of the endmember spectra [2].
+We propose a hierarchical implementation of the combined generalized alternating least squares algorithm proposed in (A. Cichocki, et al.,2009) (chapter 4).
+With a HALS scheme, we encourage the sparsity of the mixing matrix and the smoothness of the endmember spectra (A. Cichocki, et al.,2009).

-Also, the HALS convergence speed outperforms the one of projected gradient [3].
-However it is sensitive to the scaling of the initial matrices [9].
-For example, as explained in [9], if the magnitude of the coefficients in the initial A and X are not of the same order of magnitude as the values in Y, this will lead to rank deficient approximations and numerical problems.
-Hence the scaling of X, proposed in its initialization (see Section 3).
+Also, the HALS convergence speed outperforms the one of projected gradient (W. Chen, et al., March 2012).
+However it is sensitive to the scaling of the initial matrices (N. Gillis, et al., April 2010).
+For example, as explained in (N. Gillis, et al., April 2010), if the magnitude of the coefficients in the initial A and X are not of the same order of magnitude as the values in Y, this will lead to rank deficient approximations and numerical problems.